 The letter James wrote continues to make waves today.
-Is James’ message different from the rest of the epistles, or do they all really agree?
+Is James’ message about living faith different from the rest of the epistles, or do they all really agree?

 It is because many mainstream churches reject the idea that God still requires keeping the law today.
-They would say that any such requirement means that we are trying to earn our salvation or that the law was nailed to the cross and is no longer in force.
+They would say that any such requirement means that we are trying to earn our salvation, since they believe that the law was nailed to the cross and is no longer in force.

 Background of the book of James

 There has been some debate over who wrote this epistle, since there are several people named James in the New Testament.

 But there is general consensus that the author of this epistle was James, the half-brother of Jesus and the leader of the church at Jerusalem.
 We read more about this James in Matthew 13:55; Acts 15:13-21; and Galatians 2:9.

 Main purposes of James